awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

 +++
-title = "Resilience with Spot Instances" weight = 155
+title = "Increasing resilience when using Spot Instances" weight = 155
 +++